sheehui/tp/docs/UserGuide.md

   to graphical user interfaces (mouse-based applications) that have the user click buttons or similar control surfaces.
 * **Asset**: Items that generate profit or return on investment.
 * **Liability**: Obligations that require payments from the client.
-* **Policy**: A contract between an insurer and policyholder (the client in this case) where the policy holder receives financial protection or reimbursement against losses.
+* **Policy**: A contract between an insurer and policyholder (the client in this case) where the policyholder receives financial protection or reimbursement against losses.

 This marks the end of the Glossary.
 Click